In This Section

 University Merit-based Awards

-The Federal College Work-Study (FCWS) Program at USciences is designed to stimulate and promote the part-time employment of students who are Federal Student-Aid eligible and have demonstrated financial need based on information submitted on the FAFSA.
+The Federal Work-Study (FWS) Program at USciences is designed to stimulate and promote the part-time employment of students who are Federal Student-Aid eligible and have demonstrated financial need based on information submitted on the FAFSA.

-Students who are awarded FCWS may work up to 20 hours per week for the University and receive the award in the form of an employee paycheck.
+Students who are awarded FWS may work up to 20 hours per week for the University and receive the award in the form of an employee paycheck.
 All positions are on campus.
+Awarding priority is given to students who complete the FAFSA by February 1 for the following academic year.
+Due to the limitation of funds, all eligible students may not be awarded.
+Students are required to maintain Satisfactory Academic Progress for this award.

 Federal Unsubsidized Direct Loans